moserm/PPBBS/README.md

 - Respond to !ppbbs commands in raid chat
 - '!ppbbs' alone posts a recap for the entire tier
 - '!ppbbs [name]' posts a string announcing that players bodybag count, if that player is registered to the roster
-- '!ppbbs add [name]' will register that player to the BBS roster, enabling death tracking
+- '!ppbbs add' will register the targeted player to the BBS roster, enabling death tracking
-- '!ppbbs register [name]' will register a boss to the list of raid bosses, enabling kill tracking

-To-do list:

-- Reimplement player and boss registration by player target.
-- Use a single command '!ppbbs add' to add either a player to the player variable or a boss to the boss variable.
-- The two can be distinguished by whether or not the target is friendly or hostile.

 Enhancements: